lamprosg/LazyImage/README.md

 #### Show an image with scaled size for better performance

 With spinner and new scaled size.
-Image resized for your desired size for maximum performance
+Image is resized for your desired size for maximum performance
 ```swift
 let newSize = CGSize(width: imageViewWidth height: imageViewHeight)
 self.lazyImage.showWithSpinner(imageView:self.imageView, url:"http://something.com/someimage.png", size:newSize) {